hartwork/image-bootstrap/README.md

  * has more friendly terminal output.

-**image-bootstrap** came into life with the arrival of support for Arch Linux.
+**directory-bootstrap** came into life with the arrival of support for Arch Linux.
 Support for Gentoo followed, after.
 Support for Fedora chroots came into live during 33c3, late December 2016.
 Support for Void Linux and CentOS chroots came into live during 34c3, December 2017.